This chapter explains how emails are sent in OJS, the configuration options that are available, and how to troubleshoot email issues.

 allow_envelope_sender option in the

 [email] section of the configuration file; when this option is enabled, a “Bounce Address” field appears in the Email section under Setup.

-Note that this option may require changes to the server’s mail server configuration so that the user the web server runs as (e.g. “www-data”) is trusted by the sendmail program, or an “X-Warning” header will be added to outgoing messages.
+Note that this option may require changes to the server’s mail server configuration so that the user the web server runs as (e.g. “www-data”) is trusted by the sendmail program; otherwise an “X-Warning” header will be added to outgoing messages.
 Consult your mail server’s documentation if outgoing mails include such a header.

 The command-line option used to set the envelope sender is

-To use gmail SMTP to send email from OJS system.
-You can use the following setting in config.inc.php
+To use Gmail SMTP to send email from OJS, you can use the following settings in

 For OJS 2.x:

 ; Use SMTP for sending mail instead of mail() smtp = On ; SMTP server settings smtp_server = "ssl://smtp.gmail.com" smtp_port = 465 ; Enable SMTP authentication smtp_auth = PLAIN smtp_username = "firstname.lastname@example.org" smtp_password = "password"

 ; Use SMTP for sending mail instead of mail() smtp = On ; SMTP server settings smtp_server = smtp.gmail.com smtp_port = 465 ; Enable SMTP authentication smtp_auth = ssl smtp_username = "email@example.com" smtp_password = "password"

 Additional information about Gmail SMTP is available at https://support.google.com/a/answer/176600?hl=en.